modxcms/revolution/_build/templates/default/README.md

 ## Contributing to MODX Using Grunt
-MODX Revolution 2.3 introduces CSS preprocessing to the process of contributing to the Manager CSS.
+MODX Revolution 2.3 introduces CSS preprocessing to the Manager CSS.

 ### Install Grunt
 In terminal, cd to _build/templates/default.
 Then run: